Does Car Insurance Cover Rental Car Costs?

 MONEYGEEK EXPERT TIP

 If your repair involves a specialty shop or a backlogged body shop, rental costs can add up quickly.
-Ask the repair shop for a written repair timeline estimate before dropping off your car.
-If the estimate exceeds your rental reimbursement maximum, ask your insurer if they can negotiate with the shop for a faster turnaround or authorize a benefit extension.
+Before dropping off your car, ask the repair shop for a written repair timeline estimate.
+If the estimate exceeds your rental reimbursement maximum, ask your insurer whether they can negotiate a faster turnaround with the shop.
+Also ask whether they will authorize a benefit extension.

 Will Using Rental Reimbursement Raise Your Rates?